-Radiological Emergency Planning : Terrorism, Security, and Communication is organized by Harvard Medical School (HMS) and would be held during Jul 30 - Aug 3, 2018 at Harvard T.H.
+Radiological Emergency Planning : Terrorism, Security, and Communication is organized by Harvard Medical School (HMS) and will be held during Jul 30 - Aug 03, 2018 at Harvard T.H.
 Chan School of Public Health, Boston, Massachusetts, United States of America.

 • Nuclear or energy-industry regulatory bodies